Linda Evans (activist)

-Linda Sue Evans (born May 11, 1947) is an American radical leftist, who was convicted in connection with violent and deadly militant activities as a member of the May 19th Communist Movement.
-Evans was sentenced in 1987 to 40 years in prison for using false identification to buy firearms and for harboring a fugitive in the 1981 Brinks armored truck robbery, in which two police officers and a guard were killed, and Black Liberation Army members were wounded.
+Linda Sue Evans (born May 11, 1947) is an American political activist and militant.
+She was convicted for activities undertaken as a member of the May 19th Communist Movement; Evans was sentenced in 1987 to 40 years in prison for using false identification to buy firearms and for harboring a fugitive in the 1981 Brinks armored truck robbery, in which two police officers and a guard were killed, and Black Liberation Army members were wounded.
 In a second case, she was sentenced in 1990 to five years in prison for conspiracy and malicious destruction in connection with eight bombings including the 1983 United States Senate bombing.
-Her sentence was commuted in 2001 by Democrat President Bill Clinton because of its extraordinary length.
+Her sentence was commuted in 2001 by President Bill Clinton because of its extraordinary length.